Pailin municipality

-Pailin municipality (ក្រុងប៉ៃលិន) is a municipality (krong) in the centre of Pailin province in north-western Cambodia.
+Pailin municipality (ក្រុងប៉ៃលិន) is a municipality (krong) covering the southern part of Pailin province in north-western Cambodia on the border with Thailand.
 The municipality is subdivided into 4 communes (sangkat) and 36 villages (phum).
-According to the 1998/2008 census of Cambodia, the 575 km2 city had a population of 15,800 and 36,354 respectively.
+According to the 1998 and 2008 census of Cambodia, the 575 km2 city had a population of 15,800 and 36,354 respectively.